-On Tuesday, Mr. Yanukovych accepted the resignation of Prime Minister Mykola Azarov, a key demand of the protesters.
-First deputy, Serhiy Arbuzov, has been named acting prime minister.
+On Tuesday, Mr. Yanukovych accepted the resignation of Prime Minister Mykola Azarov -- a key demand of the protesters, who have occupied central Kyiv for weeks.
+Mr. Azarov's first deputy, Serhiy Arbuzov, has been named acting prime minister.

 Additionally, Mr. Yanukovych signed legislation repealing anti-protest measures enacted earlier this month to crush the protests.

 Despite the concessions, opposition leaders are looking for more, including new presidential elections.

 In Washington, U.S. Vice President Joe Biden welcomed Tuesday's concessions and voiced support for amnesty measures to ease the two-month crisis.

 Opposition supporters took to the streets in late November when Mr. Yanukovych backed out of a trade deal with the European Union in favor of closer ties to Russia that include a $15 billion Russian bailout.

 On Wednesday, Russian President Vladimir Putin repeated a promise he made a day earlier that even if the opposition comes to power in Ukraine, Moscow will make good on its pledge to provide the $15 billion loan along with substantial natural gas discounts.

 "I would ask our government to fulfill all our financial agreements in full," he said.

 However, Russian Economics Minister Alexei Ulyukayev said Wednesday that the "schedules and parameters" of financial aid to Ukraine required "further discussion" with Kyiv and "consideration of the restructuring" of Ukraine's government.